 ❌ Added cost to sponsor a memorial to remove ads from memorials

-❌ May find mistakes with information
+❌ May find mistakes with information, (possibly due to over-zealousness of users)

 ❌ New look site may not please everyone